supernova4869/s_mmpbsa/README.md

 - Considers electric screening effect, as "CHIN.
 PHYS.
 LETT.
 2021, 38(1), 018701" describes.
 - Supports molecular docking results (by Autodock vina or DSDP) analysis.
 - Can perform alanine scanning based on both MD and molecular docking results.
-- Provided multiple functions to analyze previous results.
+- Could store analyzation results for further analyzation for multiple times.

 ## Usage
 For Ubuntu system, maybe user should run the following commands to avoid `cc` error.